Cape honey bee: Conservation status

 Although the species is officially classified as "not threatened" concerns exist that the subspecies might be declining in its natural range in the Western Cape.
 Threats to the subspecies include reduced access to flowering plants for forage, disease, parasites, and the use of pesticides and insecticides.

 In December 2008 American foulbrood disease spread to the Cape honey bee population in the Western Cape infecting and wiping out an estimated forty percent of the region's honey bee population by 2015.

 Over 300 hives were destroyed and more hives threatened with starvation in 2017 when large fires swept through the Knysna area of the Western Cape.
-Due to the impact of the fires on the bee's already threatened status resources were donated to setup additional hive stands and basil and borage after the fire to provide food to the bees.
+Due to the impact of the fires on the bee's already threatened status resources were donated to set up additional hive stands and basil and borage after the fire to provide food to the bees.
 Additional fires, at the same time, in the Thornhill area (near Port Elizabeth) destroyed a further 700 hives.

 The use of pesticides by the agricultural sector is suspected of being responsible for at least one large incident of large scale hive death with an estimated 100 hives killed off on Constantia wine farms.

-South African non-profit Honeybee Heroes' Adopt-A-Hive initiative is a conservation project for the Cape honeybee.
-Currently the organisation maintains over 700 honeybee hives dedicated to improving the population numbers of the Cape honeybee in the Western Cape.
+South African non-profit Honeybee Heroes' Adopt-A-Hive initiative is a conservation project for the Cape honey bee.
+Currently the organisation maintains over 700 honey bee hives dedicated to improving the population numbers of the Cape honey bee in the Western Cape.